-Hosted by Cultural and Linguistic Competence Specialist Shannon Moreno, CLC Podcasts are intended to take a deeper dive into clinical considerations of working with various populations.
-Each new series focuses on a different community that has been previously discussed in an episode of our webinar series, the ABC’s of CLC.
+Hosted by Cultural and Linguistic Competence Specialist Shannon Moreno, CLC Podcasts take a deeper dive into clinical considerations of working with various populations.
+Each new series focuses on a community discussed in an episode of our webinar series, the ABC’s of CLC.

 The recommendations in the Guidelines are based on a survey of national disability organizations and individuals with disabilities.

 Health Equity Initiative (HEI) is a member-driven nonprofit membership organization dedicated to build a global community that engages across sectors and disciplines to advance health equity.

 COACT Colorado, an initiative of the Colorado Department of Human Services, has released a FREE 2-hour online course, Language Access: Interpretation and Mental Health, for interpreters and mental health professionals.
 This course highlights background information on interpreting in mental health, the importance of collaboration between interpreters and mental health professionals, considerations for interpreters working in mental health, and considerations for mental health professionals working with interpreters.
 A certificate of completion is offered.
 To access the course, visit the COACT supported Cross System Training Institute and register for the course after making an account.

 The Mental Health and Developmental Disabilities (MHDD) National Training Center is a collaboration between the University Centers for Excellence in Developmental Disabilities at the University of Kentucky, University of Alaska Anchorage, and Utah State University.
 By serving as a national clearinghouse, MHDD helps provide access to the most current evidence-based, trauma-informed, culturally responsive practices that address the mental health needs of individuals with developmental disabilities.